tak-bro/aicommit2/README.md

 3. Explain the 'why' behind the change
 ```

-#### Appended Text
+### **Appended Text**

 Please note that the following text will **always** be appended to the end of your custom prompt:

 ```
-Provide your response as a JSON array containing exactly {generate} objects, each with the following keys:
+Provide your response as a JSON array containing exactly 1 object, each with the following keys:
-- "subject": The main commit message.
+- "subject": The main commit message using the conventional style.
 It should be a concise summary of the changes.
 - "body": An optional detailed explanation of the changes.
 If not needed, use an empty string.
 - "footer": An optional footer for metadata like BREAKING CHANGES.
 If not needed, use an empty string.
-The array must always contain {generate} elements, no more and no less.
+The array must always contain 1 element, no more and no less.
 Example response format:
 [
   {
-        "subject": "fix: fix bug in user authentication process", "body": "- Updated login function to handle edge cases\n- Added additional error logging for debugging", "footer": ""
+    "subject": "fix: fix bug in user authentication process", "body": "- Update login function to handle edge cases\n- Add additional error logging for debugging", "footer": ""
-      },
-      ...
+  }
 ]
+Ensure you generate exactly 1 commit message, even if it requires creating slightly varied versions for similar changes.
+The response should be valid JSON that can be parsed without errors.
 ```

 This ensures that the output is consistently formatted as a JSON array, regardless of the custom template used.

-> NOTE: For the `systemPromptPath` option, set the **template path**, not the template content
+> NOTE: The template may vary depending on the generate and commit message type.

 ## Loading Multiple Ollama Models